History of modern and contemporary architecture

 A. FOURCAUT A., P. HARIMENDY (dir.), Grands ensembles, intentions et pratiques (1850-1970), Saint Brieuc, Rencontres urbaines de Mazier, 2011.

-K. FRAMPTON, Modern Architecture.
-A critical history [1980], Thames and Hudson, Paris 2006.
+K. FRAMPTON, Modern Architecture: A Critical History [1980], Thames and Hudson, Paris 2006.
+A Critical History [1980], Thames and Hudson, Paris 2006.

 F. GRAF (ed.), Histoire matérielle du bâti et projet de sauvegarde: devenir de l’architecture moderne et contemporaine, Lausanne, Presses polytechniques et universitaires romandes, 2014.